-The goal of the virtual scavenger hunt is to bring a team together around a common goal, stretch their creative and problem solving minds and have fun bring together all the items on their list.
+The goal of the virtual scavenger hunt is to bring a team together around a common goal, stretch their creative and problem solving minds, and have fun while finding all the items on their list.

 As a kid, you may have participated in scavenger hunts during the summer.
 For this remote method, we'll be recreating some of the fun and team-building aspects of the scavenger hunt in a completely online setting!

 Prepare a list of things you want people to find online.
 You can make the list purely fun - where people have to collect GIF or Youtube video responses to the scavenger hunt or make it tailored to your organization and team.
 For example, if you’re doing a design sprint, have participants find examples of a web app that has a great sign-up flow or a public API with great documentation.

 Heres some of the things you might have on your list:

 - Find the most popular song for the year of each person in your team's birth and find the official music video on Youtube.

 - Recreate the name of your organization with each person on your team recreating a letter with a photo.
 (They might spell the letter with their body or take a photograph of items on their desk.)

 - Find a GIF, a meme, an Instagram influencer, a music video and a joke Twitter account that best represents your team/company values.

 - Find an IMDB page for an actor from the hometown of each group member.

 Bonus points if you can connect them to Kevin Bacon in six degrees or less and include a GIF of them in action!